Rsantct/ecapre/README.md

 This project is intended to work on a Mac OS, and of course under a Linux machine.

+A more precise, flexible and powerfull audio system, including FIR filtering, active loudspeaker xover, and more you can go to [pe.audio.sys](https://github.com/Rsantct/pe.audio.sys) (currently under Linux only).

+## Mac OS

-For Mac OS you need to use Homebrew and some tricks:
+On Mac OS you need to use Homebrew and some tricks:

 ### Ecasound

-On Mac OS install it from Homebrew
+Install it from Homebrew

 ### JACK (Jack OSX)